 Individuals who wish to bunk their beds must obtain the necessary bunk bed pins from the residential life staff or the Mund College Center desk.

-For safety purposes, campus public safety personnel regularly patrol campus grounds and periodically walk through residential facilities.
-Exterior telephones are placed at specific locations on the exterior of traditional residence halls, and the patrolling public safety officer may be summoned by using these phones or by calling 867–6111.
-College officials may authorize campus public safety personnel to make regular visits to residence halls where chronic behavioral problems occur.
+For safety purposes, campus safety personnel regularly patrol campus grounds and periodically walk through residential facilities.
+Exterior telephones are placed at specific locations on the exterior of traditional residence halls, and the patrolling campus safety officer may be summoned by using these phones or by calling 867–6111.
+College officials may authorize campus safety personnel to make regular visits to residence halls where chronic behavioral problems occur.

 Proper security within the residence halls is the responsibility of each resident.
 All residents are encouraged to lock their doors when not in their rooms and at night.
 All residence hall exterior doors are to be locked at all times and all students are asked to assist with making sure these doors remain locked.
 All residence hall keys or access cards open specified doors of the students’ residence hall.

 Exterior doors to residence halls should never be propped open because this creates a serious risk to the health and safety of all residents of the building.
 Any time of the day, a non-resident of a residence hall must be escorted by a resident of that hall from the entrance door to a room or lounge and from that area to the exit door.
-The presence of any suspicious individual must be reported to the residential life staff and to the Office of Public Safety.
-Losses or thefts should be reported immediately to public safety and residential life staff.
+The presence of any suspicious individual must be reported to the residential life staff and to the Office of Campus Safety.
+Losses or thefts should be reported immediately to campus safety and residential life staff.

 Candles and incense pose an extreme safety hazard and are prohibited on campus.
 Candles will be confiscated by the residential life staff.